rmissier/deonet-odoo-dev/README.md

       - `make start`
    - Access Odoo at <http://localhost:8069>

+   - Optional: quick smoke test
+      - `make smoke` (expects HTTP 200 for /web/login and frontend assets)

 1. Restore DB (optional on first run)

    - If you want to restore from `./backup/dump.sql`:
       - `make reset-db`
+      - This will: stop Odoo, terminate active DB sessions, drop/create the DB, restore the SQL dump, run a one-off Odoo upgrade (`-u all --stop-after-init`) via an overridden entrypoint, then restart Odoo.

 ## Make targets (summary)